punesemu/puNES/README.md

 -----------

 #### FFmpeg
-It is always possible to disable audio/video recording support by specifying the `configure` parameter `--disable-ffmpeg`.
+It is always possible to disable audio/video recording support by specifying the `configure` parameter `--without-ffmpeg`.

 Supported audio recording formats:
 * WAV Audio